“The Welcoming” Immigrant Rights Peace Sculpture

 Reverend Colin Bossen

 Reverend Colin Bossen is Advisory Staff to the OWHR Institute-Quebec Immigrant Rights sculpture project, in partnership with the City of Laredo, Texas.
 Reverend Bossen is also Advisory Staff to the OWHR Institute-Quebec Foreign Policy Working Group and our Amnesty Working Group.
-Reverend Colin Bossen is a PhD Candidate, American Studies, Harvard University, and Unitarian Universalist Minister.
-He is current acting Senior Minister of the First Unitarian Universalist Church of Houston.
+Reverend Colin Bossen holds a Ph.D. in American Studies at Harvard University.
+He is Senior Minister of the First Unitarian Universalist Church of Houston.
 His academic work focuses on the relationship between theology and social movements.
 He has been involved in justice struggles for more than two decades, primarily working with indigenous communities, migrants, and marginalized workers in the transportation industry.
 He was a co-founder of CASA - Colectivos de Apoyo, Solidaridad y Acción, an organization which from 2001 to 2011 coordinated solidarity work with indigenous communities in Chiapas and Oaxaca, Mexico.
 Currently, he is part of forming a faith based committee to support the work of the IWW (The Industrial Workers of the World) Incarcerated Workers Organizing Committee in their effort to build a prisoners union.
 Reverend Colin Bossen is co-author, along with Julia Hamilton of "Resistance and Transformation: Unitarian Universalist Social Justice History."

 Yaya de Andrade